Eucharist in Anglicanism: Anglo-Catholic

 Anglo-Catholic worship involves further elaboration.
 The priest will often be joined by a deacon and often a reader (the deacon being ordained in Holy Orders).
 A Reader is a lay person authorised to lead worship and preach, who will also be found in low-church and broad-church traditions as well.
 The former will be dressed in the historic eucharistic vestments specific to their office (chasuble, dalmatic and tunicle, respectively).
 They will sometimes wear maniples and ornamented amices.
 The Reader will always wear cassock, surplice and blue scarf as laid down by canon.
 In many churches the altar will be fixed against the "east wall" and the sacred ministers will celebrate Mass facing the tabernacle (often surmounted by a crucifix) above the altar, i.e., the sacred ministers and the congregation will all be facing the same direction.
 Apart from the tabernacle (containing the reserved sacrament) the altar is often adorned with six candles.
-Incense and sanctus bells are often used during the liturgy and the eucharist itself is often supplemented by a number of prayers from earlier liturgies prayed by the priest, sacred ministers, and servers and sometimes the people as well.
+Incense and sanctus bells are often used during the liturgy and the Eucharist itself is often supplemented by a number of prayers from earlier liturgies prayed by the priest, sacred ministers, and servers and sometimes the people as well.

 Anglo-Catholic eucharistic theology places an emphasis on frequent communion, ideally daily.
 The unconsumed elements are typically reserved in a tabernacle or aumbry safe, either attached to a fixed altar or placed behind or to one side of a free-standing altar.
 Reserved sacrament is often used when visiting the sick or housebound, as well as in ministry to the dying.
 When the sacrament is present, Anglo-Catholics will often genuflect when passing in front of it.
 When absent they will bow to the altar.
 Often an aumbry is dignified in the same way.
 Many Anglo-Catholics practice eucharistic adoration and Benediction of the Blessed Sacrament, either informally or through a corporate liturgical rite.

+Individuals will genuflect or bow in the presence of the Blessed Sacrament, which may be reserved in a tabernacle or aumbry on, behind, or near the altar.
+Its presence is usually indicated by a lamp suspended over or placed near the tabernacle or aumbry.
+Except among Anglo-Catholics, the use of a monstrance is rare.
+This is in keeping with the Article XXV of the Thirty-Nine Articles that "the Sacraments were not ordained of Christ to be gazed upon, or to be carried about, but that we should duly use Them."
+Nonetheless, many parishes do have services of, in which a ciborium is removed from the tabernacle or aumbry and hymns, prayers, psalms, and sentences of devotion are sung or read.
+In some parishes, when the Blessed Sacrament is moved from the tabernacle (from a high altar to a chapel altar, for instance), sanctus bells are rung and all who are present kneel.